-Throughout our history, it is the nation’s mayors where people look to for leadership.
+Throughout our history, it is the nation’s mayors to whom people look for leadership.
 We were early leaders in the civil rights movement, so much so, that John F. Kennedy introduced the pillars of the Civil Rights Act at our Annual Meeting, shortly before he was assassinated.
-When the U.S. withdrew from the Kyoto Protocols, we organized mayors as among the first to call for a reduction of greenhouse gas emissions to pre-1990 levels.
+When the U.S. withdrew from the Kyoto Protocols, we organized mayors to call for a reduction of greenhouse gas emissions to pre-1990 levels.
 When the COVID-19 pandemic hit our country, it was the leadership of the Conference that worked to secure $65.1 billion for all cities through the American Rescue Plan.

 There are numerous other Conference milestones such as these, but it’s where we are today, and going tomorrow, that matters most.
 The Conference is a strong forum for you—and all mayors—to advocate for the needs of your citizens and government.
-It’s where you can share ideas with other mayors, and learn about the best being implemented to help move our country forward.
+It’s where you can share ideas with other mayors and learn about the best practices and policies being implemented to help move our country forward.